-Our CEO, Craig Arnold, has high standards when it comes to ethics and compliance and makes it a priority to include ethics topics during Eaton's senior leadership meetings throughout the year.
-We have found that when senior leaders prioritize ethics, there is often a "snowball" effect.
-Their teams then include ethics as an agenda item as well.
-That is how powerful and influential the tone-and conduct at the top-can be.
+Plus, when senior leaders include ethics as an agenda item, we have found there is a "snowball" effect.
+Their teams then include ethics as agenda items too.
+That is how powerful and influential the tone from the top-and conduct at the top-can be.

+Fortunately, encouraging leaders to include ethics as formal agenda items during meetings has not been hard-Eaton leaders embrace it.
+Our CEO has exceptionally high standards when it comes to ethics.
 We are also fortunate to have a Board of Directors that is active and passionate about ethics.
-The Governance Committee of the Board, which oversees Eaton's Ethics and Compliance program, expects in-depth updates every quarter on all aspects of the Ethics and Compliance program, including initiatives to cascade the tone at the top.
+The Governance Committee of the Board, which oversees Eaton's Ethics and Compliance program, expects in-depth updates every quarter on all aspects of the Ethics and Compliance program, including initiatives to cascade the tone from the top.

-Ethics can never be relegated to a check-the-box training exercise or merely online training.
+Ethics can never be relegated to a check-the-box training exercise or merely an online training.
 At Eaton, ethics is foundational, and we treat it as such by giving it the time and attention it deserves both at the highest levels and across the enterprise.